 Exception #1: Your drone weighs less than 250g

-Exception #2: The people in question are involved with what you’re doing
+Exception #2: The people are involved in the flight

-You can fly near anyone who is involved in your flight - observers, friends, family, etc.
+You can fly near anyone who is directly involved in your flight; observers, assistants, friends or family members helping with the operation.

-Exception #3: You have an A2 Certificate of Competency
+Exception #3: You hold an A2 CofC qualification

 Don’t fly over crowds